Dr Oliver Thomson Brown

 About Me

-As well as research, I have been course organiser of, and still lecture on, Design and Analysis of Parallel Algorithms on EPCC’s MSc in HPC, and a supervisor to numerous MSc, PhD, and Summer of HPC students.
-I am part of the User Administration team on the ARCHER2 service desk, I am an internal auditor for our ISO 9001 and 27001 certifications, and I sit on the management board of the Scottish Doctoral Training Centre in Condensed Matter Physics.
+As well as research, I have been course organiser of, and still lecture on, Design and Analysis of Parallel Algorithms on EPCC’s MSc in HPC, and a supervisor to numerous MSc, PhD, and summer students.
+I am part of the User Administration team on the ARCHER2 service desk, and I am an internal auditor for our ISO 9001 and 27001 certifications.

 In my spare time I enjoy playing computer and board games, and generally doing as little as possible.
 I am also a keen cyclist and "full value" rider of Audax UK's shorter calendar events.